 top of page

-This guide explains how to prepare lyophilized research peptides for laboratory and research use.
-It focuses on clean handling, careful mixing, and protecting peptide integrity.
-It does not provide medical, veterinary, dosing, or administration advice.
+This guide explains how research peptides are first reconstituted in their original vial and then transferred into sterile cartridges for sealed storage and easier handling.
+It does not provide medical, veterinary, dosing, injection, or administration advice.

 Peptide vial